Do you want to learn how to paint?

 It's easy for any artist - not just beginners to get so caught up in painting beautiful colors - that we ignore values (the light and darkness of colors).

+Values are the backbone of good artwork.
 It's easy to master values in painting.
-Values are the backbone of good artwork.

 Stepping into the world of painting is an enriching journey full of creativity and joy.